 Proposition 1 implies positive productivity changes, d log A, are deflationary in nature, and shocks to productivity in country-sector mj impact inflation in country n in proportion to λ{mj}^n .
-Meanwhile, factor shortages, at home and abroad, are inflationary domestically.
-The shocks to labor supply in factor f impact domestic inflation in proportion to Λ_f^n , the country's n ultimate exposure to changes in the price of factor f.
-Without wage rigidity, the labor supply shock would be exogenous.
-However, with downward wage rigidity present in the system, the decline in factor shortages is also endogenously determined, potentially depending on other shocks, such as sectoral demand and aggregate demand changes.
+Meanwhile, labor shortages, at home and abroad, are inflationary domestically.
+The shocks to labor supply in country-sector mj impact domestic inflation in proportion to country-specific Domar weight, Λ{mj}^n .